Do you intend to backup files from devices (such as Windows, macOS, Linux or Android) on a remote network to a local (or a network) drive?

 8. If you are experiencing timeouts during the profile execution due to slow internet/network speeds then try enabling the option “The connection is very slow” in your SyncBack Touch profile settings.

 SyncBack Touch provides a simple and convenient way to access files on a remote device either over a local network or the Internet.
 Unlike other solutions it has none of the complexities of configuration or issues of compatibility.

 SyncBackPro and SyncBackSE come with two free connections to a SyncBack Touch device so there is no excuse not to give it a try and discover the advantages of using SyncBack Touch.
-If you need more connections you can buy the SyncBack Touch 5-License Home Pack or if used in a commercial setting then you can buy individual license.
+If you need more connections you can buy more SyncBack Touch license at our webstore.
 2BrightSparks is also pleased to offer significant discounts to valid educational and non-profit organizations.
 Contact Us Today for further details.